sophbel/env_sa_manuscript/README.md

 ```./dataframes/``` add the harmonized datasets from Zenodo to this folders (e.g. sa_adm2_weekly_lag.csv)

 ```./input_datasets/shps/``` add the shapefiles from Zenodo to this folders (e.g. gadm41_ZAF_xx.shx)

+## Genomic Data Accession Numbers ##
+The microbial genomic data used in this study were previously published in Lekhuleni et al., 2024 (doi: https://doi.org/10.1038/s41467-024-52459-3) and the accession numbers are included here in Supplementary Dataset 1.